Lim-Calculus/Project-CS50AI/README.md

 [========]

-## Week 1  :  Knowledge
+## Week 1  :  Knowledge  <br/>
-This week works with knowledge representation and logical reasoning in a machine-readable manner, algorithmically addressing logically deductive issues.
+This week works with knowledge representation and logical reasoning in a machine-readable manner, algorithmically addressing logically deductive issues. <br/>
-**
-The algorithms and theory covered : **
+**The algorithms and theory covered : **
 1. Knowledge-base agents
 2. Propositional Logic
 3. Inference algorithms